vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/kriyA/venkaTa-nAtha-shAkhA/vishvAsa-sankalanam/gauDIya-nitya-karma-tiraskAraH.md

 bhagavAn and service to him is the essence of all shruti and smRti.
 Hence, nityakarmas (unlike kAmyas) therein are instructions to "paramaikAntins" only (ममैवाज्ञा), even if via indra, agni, rudra & co.
 Obv excludes tAmasika-shAstras.
 If bhakti were perfected, the bhakta would certainly perform svadharma to the best of his abilities.

+### मायावाद-प्रभावः
+shrIdhara-svAmI's TIKA of bhAgavata forms the basis of gauDIya commentaries.
+Hence, their karma-tyAga views are consistent with mAyAvAda.
+shrIdharI is not more natural at all.
+It's more a lazy annotation, rather than a proper commentary (many a time he explains one word in a verse and leaves it).
+Early commentators likely did not have access to - say - vIrarAghava's bhAgavata commentary (0 hits in ShaT-sandarbha).

 ## गौडीय-प्रशंसा